Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-ontology-english.rst

 	A ``Simulation case`` is the specification of a ``Simulation``.
 This
 	encompasses:
-	- Technical settings, like the properties to be enforced for this simulation (ex: reproducibility), the time-step to be used or the list of the eligible computing hosts
+	- Technical settings, like the properties to be enforced for this simulation (e.g. reproducibility), the time-step to be used or the list of the eligible computing hosts
 	- Domain-specific settings, like the description of the initial state of the simulation or its various termination criteria